 Discover the Plantation Parade

-These four plantations, part of the Plantation Parade, and their architecture reflect the personalities of the wealthy sugar planters who lived along Louisiana’s Great River Road, between Baton Rouge and New Orleans, more than 150 years ago, dividing their time between the expansive, lucrative farms and opulent townhouses in New Orleans’ French Quarter.
-The stories of the people who lived and worked here, both free and enslaved, still echo beneath painted ceilings and towering oaks, in the grand houses and in the humble slave cabins.
-These plantations are only an hour drive from New Orleans along the Mississippi river up into Plantation Country.
+The plantations of the Plantation Parade reflect the architectural style of the wealthy sugar planters who lived along Louisiana’s Great River Road, between Baton Rouge and New Orleans, more than 150 years ago, dividing their time between the expansive, lucrative farms and opulent townhouses in New Orleans’ French Quarter.
+The stories of the people who lived and worked here, both free and enslaved, still echo beneath painted ceilings and towering oaks, in the mansions and in the slave cabins.
+These plantations are only an hour's drive from New Orleans along the Mississippi river up into Plantation Country.

 Today, Oak Alley is a historic site, dedicated to preserving and interpreting its history.
 With an emphasis on its time as a sugar plantation, visitors walk under its iconic oak alley, experience the exhibits, interact with staff, and leave with a richer, more powerful understanding of what a plantation is.
 Completely immerse yourself in the culture and dine on Cajun and Creole cuisine and stay the night in cottages adjacent to the historic grounds.